lubomirkamensky/lubolab/content/post/building-sensor-network-bc.md

 ```

 ###### Remote access tools
-Remote work is natural part of Linux OS and I prefer using [mosh](https://mosh.org/) to access other Linux machines.
+Remote work is a natural part of Linux OS and I prefer using [mosh](https://mosh.org/) to access other Linux machines.
 It makes the remote work usable even in case of imperfect connection.
-It is like ssh but with instant response and without interruptions so you have the feel of local work instead of remote.
+It is like ssh but with instant response and without interruptions so you have the feel of local work instead of the remote.

 ```
 sudo apt-get install mosh